Topological calculation of local cohomological dimension

+This is defined over the subfield $\kk'\,{:=}\,\kk[i]\sst\C$ with $i\eq\sqrt{-1}$.
+The Galois group ${\rm Gal}(\kk'/\kk)$ is isomorphic to ${\mathfrak S}_2\eq\{\pm 1\}$.
+(Here one may use Weil's theory with $\C$ the universal domain.)
+We see that $Y$ is irreducible over $\kk$, but $Y'_{\C}\cap Y''_{\C}=\{0\}$, hence $\Hc^{\1d_X-1}_Y\OO_X\ne 0$ using the base change by $\kk\into\C$.
+Note that $Y\sst X$ is an irreducible component of a complete intersection, but not a local complete intersection. \bs\bs\htt{S2}{} \vbox{\centerline{\bf 2.
+Proof of the main theorem and corollaries} \bsn In this section we prove Theorem~T1{1} and Corollaries~C3{3} and C6{6}--C7{7} using the assertions in Section~S1{1}.} \htt{S2.1}{}\msn {\bf 2.1.~Proof of Theorem~T1{1}.} There are isomorphisms in $D^b_c(X,\C)$\,: \htt{2.1.1}{}

 where the zero extension $(i_Y)_*$ is omitted to simplify the notation.
-Indeed, the first, third and fourth, and last isomorphisms respectively follow from (1.3.3), (1.1.10), and (1.1.9).
-Since the de Rham functor $\DR_X$ is faithful on holonomic $\D_X$-modules, the assertion then follows from (1.1.8) and (1.2.3), see also \cite[Section~1.1]{RSW}.
-This finishes the proof of Theorem~1. \msn {\bf 2.2.~Proof of Theorem~3.} If $Y$ contains an isolated point $y$, we have $\RHDQ(\{y\})=0$ by definition.
-Assume $Y$ does not contain such a point.
-By induction on $d_Y:=\dim Y$ we show that

-Let $\Sc$ be a Whitney stratification of $Y$.
-If there is no 0-dimensional stratum, the assertion (2.2.1) is shown by taking a local transversal slice to each stratum and applying the inductive hypothesis.
-Indeed, we have the {\it local topological triviality\1} along the stratum.
-This means that we have locally a homeomorphism $X\cong T_S{\times}S$, where $T_S$ denotes a local transversal slice to $S$ (and $S$ is replaced by a small open ball).
-Hence $\Q_X$ is locally the pull-back of $\Q_{T_S}$ by the smooth projection $T_S{\times}S\to T$.
-(Note that, under the pull-back by a smooth projection with relative {\it real\1} dimension $2r$ in general, the indices in the last conditions of (1.1.1--2) are shifted by $r$, since $p(S)$ in \cite[2.1.2]{BBD} is given by the real dimension of $S$ divided by 2 up to sign, see also \cite[p.\,131]{Di}.) \sk In general, let $y$ be a point contained in a 0-dimensional stratum $S\in\Sc$.
-We may assume there are no other 0-dimensional stratum, since the assertion is local.
-Set $U:=Y\,{\setminus}\,\{y\}$ with natural inclusion $j_U:U\into Y$.
-There is a distinguished triangle
+Indeed, the first, the third and fourth, and the last isomorphisms follow from (1.3.3{1.3.3}), (1.1.10{1.1.10}), and (1.1.9{1.1.9}) respectively.
+Since the de~Rham functor $\DR_X$ is faithful on holonomic $\D_X$-modules, the assertion then follows from (1.1.8{1.1.8}) and (1.2.3{1.2.3}), see also \cite[Section~1.1]{RSW}.
+This finishes the proof of Theorem~T1{1}. \htt{S2.2}{}\msn {\bf 2.2.~Proof of Corollary~C3{3}.} We have {\it local topological triviality\1} along each stratum $S$, see \cite[Cor.\,10.6]{Ma}.
+This implies that $Y$ is locally homeomorphic to $T_S{\times}U_{y_S}$ as a stratified space.
+Here $T_S$ denotes a local {\it transversal slice\1} to $S$, and $U_{y_S}\sst S$ is a small open ball around $\{y_S\}\eq T_S\caps S$.
+Note that $\Q_Y$ is locally isomorphic to the pull-back of $\Q_{T_S}$ by the smooth projection $T_S{\times}U_{y_S}\to T_S$.
+Under the pull-back by this smooth projection with relative {\it real\1} dimension $2d_S$, the indices in the last conditions of (1.1.1{1.1.1}--1.1.2{2}) are {\it shifted by\1} $d_S$, since $p(S)$ in \cite[2.1.2]{BBD} is given by the real dimension of $S$ divided by 2 up to sign, see \cite[p.\,131]{Di}. \sk The assertion then follows from Theorem~T1{1} using condition~(1.1.2{1.1.2}), since we have the isomorphisms \htt{2.2.1}{}